 Who Needs Commercial Business Insurance?

-Contractors and other professionals who work with the public may be required to carry insurance to give customers peace-of-mind about hiring them.
+In many cities and localities, certain high-risk businesses such as construction companies are required to have insurance to operate.
+For example, contractors and other professionals who work with the public may be required to carry insurance to give customers peace-of-mind about hiring them.
 If someone is going to be working on your property, you’ll want to know they are covered in the event of injury or property damage.

 How We Chose the Best Commercial Business Insurance